Britney Spears Dances Around In A Green Sports Bra And Tiny Shorts, Says Her Hair Looks ‘Bad’

 Don’t laugh at me getting the remote by the way ….
 I know it does look funny ????♀️ anyhow I haven’t had my hair done in a long time since we are social distancing so my hair is BAD …..
 I will say it again BAD !!!!!
 Roots are ugghhhh ???? but hey maybe I’m showing my dark side ????????.
 I have been dancing a lot …. still with a little precaution as my foot continues to heal …. but I like to dance …. not by what the movement looks like but how my body FEELS …. and dance is one of the most sacred languages of the body !!!!!
 It’s so beautiful.
 I’m not really sure if this is hip hop, ballet or what have you ….
 I guess this is my own version.
 Just so you know I filmed probably 10 different versions of this but I’m just sharing 3 ….. third time's the charm, right??!?
 I also like to take classes and be watched by humans !!!!!
 PS ???????????????????? don’t we just love that silly emoji !!!!?
 Just Kidding peeps ???? !!!!!!
 God bless you all ????????????.

 As of this writing, Britney’s Instagram followers have expressed their appreciation for her living room show by liking her video over 54,000 times.
-In the comments section of her post, they showered her with praise and reassured her that she needn’t worry about her dark roots.
+In the comments section, they showered her with praise and reassured her that she needn’t worry about her dark roots.

 “Always love seeing you dance.
 Glad the foot is healing,” read one response to her post.